How to Clean Vinyl Siding

 You can clean small spots of mold and mildew using common household cleaners.
 The problem with this is that these spots are usually higher up on gable ends of the home.
 You’re going to need a latter so please use all safety precautions.

 If you have a larger section, the Vinyl Siding Institute recommends a solution of vinegar (30%) and water (70%).
 You can use a simple pump-up sprayer to make application easy.
+If you like the easy button on how to clean vinyl siding, click here for an instant quote from Neptune Clean.

 How to Remove Black Spots